errornot/ErrorNot/README.md

    - François de Metz (francois2metz) for the PHP plugin
    - Cyril Mougel (shingara) for the Ruby plugin
    - Pierre Ruyssen (virtuo) for the Python plugin
+   - Damien Tournoud (DamZ) for the Drupal plugin

 ## Requirements